philipce/nifty/Documents/Status.md

 ### Future Work

 This is an unorganized list of ideas of things we might want to include with Nifty:
-- matlab cmds: cat, length, logspace, erf, fix, conv, deconv, polyfit, polyval, roots
+- matlab cmds: cat, length, logspace, erf, fix, conv, deconv, polyfit, polyval, roots, eigs
 - fmin, fmins, fzero
 - quad, quad1, trapz
 - diff, polyder